-Naturally, the success of the USA team at the Chess Olympiad comes under the spotlight in our first issue, as does Jeffery Xiong’s capture of the world junior title.
-There is also an in-depth preview of the forthcoming world championship match between Magnus Carlsen and Sergey Karjakin, to be staged in New York during November.
-Nevertheless, readers might be surprised at the number of contributed articles by writers from foreign lands.
-But here the ACM is only mirroring how dynamic and how global the chess scene is today.
+The success of the USA team at the Chess Olympiad comes under the spotlight in our first issue, as does Jeffery Xiong’s capture of the world junior title.
+There is also an in-depth preview of the world championship match between Carlsen and Karjakin in New York...